The biggest resume mistake:

-- Using the same resume for all applications.
+- Sending the same resume for all applications.

-- Sending a generic resume with too much information, taking up more than two pages.
+- Having a resume with too much information, taking up more than two pages.

 - Do not do this because:

-- recruiters will not read through your entire resume
+- recruiters will not have time to read through your resume

 - employers are looking for a specific set of skills